Dear Chap Nation:

 Exceptions to the Policy

 The only exceptions to this weapons prohibition are those authorized in writing by the Lubbock Christian University Police Department (LCUPD) Chief of Police and the exceptions below, which include exceptions mandated by law:

 LCU expects all members of the campus community to help safeguard the community by reporting promptly to LCUPD any weapons discovered to be present on campus.
 Persons should report any concerns about violations of this policy to the Chief of Police, Vice President for Student Affairs, Dean of Students, or a supervisor.
 Any person concerned about an imminent threat of violence on university property or at a university-sponsored event should report the concern immediately to LCU Public Safety at 806.928.6803 or call 9-1-1.

-In keeping with the redemptive nature of LCU’s disciplinary philosophy, students who come forward confessing an addictive lifestyle including illegal drugs and controlled substances, steroids, alcohol, sexual misconduct, pornography, and internet abuse will be afforded an opportunity to submit to a range of possibilities outside the disciplinary process.
+In keeping with the redemptive nature of LCU’s disciplinary philosophy, students who come forward voluntarily confessing a violation of university policy or an addictive lifestyle including illegal drugs and controlled substances, steroids, alcohol, sexual immorality, pornography, and internet abuse may be afforded an opportunity to submit to a range of possibilities outside the disciplinary process.
 The following conditions must be met in order for students to take advantage of this non-disciplinary policy:

 SPECIAL NOTE: The university maintains the right to require the student to enter into professional counseling and/or medical treatment if the behavior in question warrants such a response.
 The student will assume financial responsibility for these services.

 For additional information about the non-disciplinary process, please contact the Office of the Dean of Students in the Student Affairs Office located on the second floor of the SUB.